ionStici/frontend/typescript/types.md

 - TypeScript files extension: `main.ts`
 - We run TypeScript code through the TS transpier, and if the code adheres to TypeScript's standards, it will output a JavaScript version of the file (.js)

+The `tsconfig.json` file that is placed in the root of the project, contains the enforced rules for the TypeScript compiler.
+By including a config file, we can use the `tsc` command without any arguments.

 <br>

 ## Type Inferences